Skip to content

 Your responsibilities

-Planning conditions are likely to have been applied to your approval and these conditions will limit and control the way in which the development can take place.
+If Planning conditions have been applied to your approval these will limit and control the way in which the development can be carried out.

 Complying with conditions